-A total of 605 women were interviewed regarding their treatment seeking pathway, out of which 75.5% (457) of the women did not have a child at the time of interview and they were either continuing treatment(35.9%), stopped treatment completely (24.1%), were taking a break from treatment (36.8%), others mentioned that the doctor asked them to wait, or that partner was unwilling or they were trying religious methods (3.2%).
+A total of 604 women were interviewed regarding their treatment seeking pathway, out of which 75.7% (457) of the women no child at the time of interview and they were either continuing treatment(35.9%), stopped treatment completely (24.1%), were taking a break from treatment (36.8%), others mentioned that the doctor asked them to wait, or that partner was unwilling or they were trying religious methods (3.2%).
 Table 1 below shows the status of treatment of women who were not having child at the time of interview.

-Table1: The status of treatment for women who did not have a child at the time of interview, (n=605)
+Table1: The status of treatment for women who did not have a child at the time of interview, (n=604)